 Color only used for errors barrier

-Problem: “When filling out a form online, required fields and errors are marked with a red outline.”
+Barrier: “When filling out a form online, required fields and errors are marked with a red outline.”

 Works well: “In addition to color, an asterisk or words are used to identify required fields and errors.”